In this section we distinguish between three kinds of beliefs: rational, irrational, and emotional.

 In minor ways, often.
 We can even have two pathways supporting contrary beliefs.
-(That’s called cognitive dissonance.)
+That’s called cognitive dissonance.
 Jill believes stealing is wrong, but also believes it’s okay for her to steal.
-Both views have strong pathways so both views seem valid to her.
-The fact they contradict each other is unimportant, though you and I might see her as a hypocrite.
+Both views have strong pathways so both views seem valid to her, though you and I might see her as a hypocrite.

 ‘If you believe that all salesmen are thieves or that all police are corrupt, it becomes impossible to see what is there.
 Instead you see a projection of your own ideals, beliefs and prejudices.’